babarot/gomi/README.md

 # gomi

-`gomi` is a simple trash script that works on CLI, written in golang
+`gomi` is a simple trash script that works on CLI, written in Go

 ## Description